 Prior to the day of your child’s surgery, you may need to complete the following steps:

-Pre-admission: Some doctors ask that you come to our Anesthesia Clinic prior to the date of your surgery.
-In the clinic, you will be seen by a nurse and an anesthesiologist, who will gather information about your child’s medical history.
-Any tests the physician may order can be done that day.
+- Preadmission: Some doctors ask that you come to our Anesthesia Clinic prior to the date of surgery.
+In the clinic, your child will be seen by a nurse and an anesthesiologist, who will gather information about your child’s medical history.
+Any tests ordered by the physician can be done that day.

 Surgery Times May Change

 Please keep in mind that the scheduled surgery time is our best estimate.
-Your child’s surgery could be moved earlier or later on the schedule for many reasons.
+While not anticipated, your child’s surgery could be moved earlier or later on the schedule for many reasons.
 Thank you for being flexible and patient.

 Food and Drink Restrictions

-Your child may have a full meal up to eight hours before surgery, a light snack (see chart below for suggested items) up to six hours before surgery, breast milk up to four hours before surgery and clear liquids up to two hours before surgery.
+Your child may have a full meal up to eight hours before surgery; a light snack up to six hours before surgery, (see chart below for suggested items); breast milk up to four hours before surgery; and clear liquids up to one hour before surgery.
 Clear liquids are those you can see through, such as apple juice, water and Pedialyte.

-The table below summarizes these minimum requirements.
-Because your child's surgery may be delayed, it is important to encourage your child to continue to take clear liquids up to two hours prior to the estimated start time.
+The chart below summarizes these requirements.
+Because the surgery may be delayed, it is important to encourage your child to continue to take clear liquids up to two hours prior to the estimated start time.

 |Full meal||8 hours before surgery|